The PheP idea: Enriching health data and supplying it to science in the best way

 PheP focuses on supporting the development and standardized introduction of new Data Use Projects (DUPs).
 DUPs serve a variety of tasks – quality assurance in the context of health care, networking with external data, dynamic enrichment of the data pool, scientific hypothesis generation or statistical analysis of medical issues.
 The technical basis is provided by a platform built at all sites – the PheP engine.
 The secure technology enables the execution of distributed analyses on the semantically and technically standardized data at all sites.

-The clinical use cases ASIC (Algorithmic Monitoring in Intensive Care) and HELP (Target-oriented antibiotic therapy in infection medicine) of the SMITH consortium exemplify the new possibilities.
-The methodological use case PheP is now establishing processes and an infrastructure to enable cross-site collaboration to answer future research questions.
+The clinical Use Cases ASIC and HELP of the SMITH Consortium exemplify the new possibilities.
+The methodological Use Case PheP is now establishing processes and an infrastructure to enable cross-site collaboration to answer future research questions.

-The PheP concept also forms the basis of the cross-MII use case POLAR - Polypharmacy, Drug Interactions and Risks of MII, which was launched in early 2020 and involves all four consortia.
+The PheP Concept also forms the basis of the cross-MII Use Case POLAR (Polypharmacy, Drug Interactions and Risks) which was launched in early 2020 and involves all four consortia.